 In consultation with the Chairman of the Board of Directors and the Group Chief Executive, the Governance and Nominating Committee determines the expected skill-set of new candidates by taking into account the existing strength of the Board of Directors and the needs of the Corporation.
 Directors must have an appropriate mix of skills, knowledge and experience in business and an understanding of the industry and the geographical areas in which the Corporation operates.
 Candidates are assessed on their individual qualifications, experience and expertise, and must exhibit the highest degree of integrity, professionalism, values and independent judgment.
 The Corporation maintains a skills matrix to identify those areas which are necessary for the Board to carry out its mandate effectively.
-Directors annually self-assess their skills and experiences against a pre-determined set of competencies.
-The Governance and Nominating Committee reviews the matrix annually to confirm it continues to reflect the most relevant skills and experiences.
+Directors annually self-assess their skills and experiences against a predetermined set of competencies.
+The Governance and Nominating Committee reviews the matrix annually to confirm it continues to reflect the most relevant skills and experience competencies.
+As part of Aimia's ongoing commitment to Board renewal after a rigorous selection process reflecting this approach two new Directors were appointed to the Board of Directors in December 2016 and a third, Mr. Kreidler, is being proposed by the Board of Directors for election at the Meeting.